-Example of POS Costs
+Example of Point of Service Costs

 Here is an example to show you how it works.
 This is a generic example, intended to show how member out of pocket costs can add up when using the POS benefit.
 Your actual costs will vary depending on the service provided.
 Member costs are shown in bold.